nativemindnet/nativelang-wordpress/README.md

 1. **Download the Plugin** 📦

-   Download `nativemind_wordpress` to your local machine.
+   Download `nativelang_wordpress` to your local machine.

 2. **Upload to WordPress** 📤